tamarin-prover/tamarin-prover/manual/src/007_precomputation.md

 Similarly, the second part states that whenever the initiator receives the second message, either the adversary knew the corresponding nonce or the responder has sent the second message before.
+Generally, in a protocol with open chains it is advisable to try if the problem can be solved by a typing lemma that considers where a term could be coming from.
-Generally, it is a good idea to specify a typing lemma that goes through all possible sources of a term and the adversary knowledge.
-That is, as here, we can try to say that the term can either originate from one of a list of rules or from the adversary knowledge.
+As in the above example, one idea to do so is by stating that a used term must either have occured in a one of a list of rules before or it must have come from the adversary.

 The above typing lemma can be automatically proven by Tamarin.
 With the typing lemma, Tamarin can then automatically prove the lemma `nonce_secrecy`.